SECTION 9: HAZARDOUS MATERIALS

 When transporting hazardous wastes, you must sign by hand and carry a Uniform Hazardous Waste Manifest.
 The name and EPA registration number of the shippers, carriers, and destination must appear on the manifest.
 Shippers must prepare, date, and sign by hand the manifest.
 Treat the manifest as a shipping paper when transporting the waste.
 Only give the waste shipment to another registered carrier or disposal/treatment facility.
 Each carrier transporting the shipment must sign by hand the manifest.
 After you deliver the shipment, keep your copy of the manifest.
 Each copy must have all needed signatures and dates, including those of the person to whom you delivered the waste.

-Attach the proper placards as you load the vehicle and before you drive it.
-You may move an improperly placarded vehicle only in an emergency to protect life or property.
+Attach the appropriate placards to the vehicle before you drive it.
+You are only allowed to move an improperly placarded vehicle during an emergency, to protect life or property.

-Placards must be put on each side and each end of the vehicle (refer to Figure 9-2 on page 97).
+Placards must appear on both sides and both ends of the vehicle.
 Each placard must be:

 - Easily seen from the direction it faces.

-- Placed so that the words or numbers are level and read from left to right.
+- Placed so the words or numbers are level and read from left to right.

-- At least 3 inches away from any other markings.
+- At least three inches away from any other markings.

 - Kept clear of attachments or devices such as ladders, doors, and tarpaulins.